 The Steps to owning your own home booklet gives you basic information about your right to buy, what you will need to think about if you want to take advantage of the scheme and any restrictions that may apply to either you or the property you live in.

 You can download an application form from the Government's Right to Buy website.
 Please print the application form, as it must be signed and returned to:

 Home Ownership Services,

 153-159 Abbeyfield Road

-Should you need to discuss your application in person it is advisable to make an appointment with a right to buy officer on 020 7525 7850.
+If you need to discuss your application in person it is advisable to make an appointment with a right to buy officer on 020 7525 7850.

 Social homebuy is an alternative to right to buy and allows you to acquire your home on a shared ownership basis.
 This means you can buy some of the equity in the property but pay rent on the share that you do not own, allowing you to get closer to full ownership.
 You will also get a discount on the purchase price.

-As with right to buy, you will still need to have been a council tenant for a minimum of two years if your tenancy started before January 18 2005 or five years if your first tenancy started after that date.
+As with right to buy, you will still need to have been a council tenant for a minimum of two years if your tenancy started before January 18 2005 or three years if your first tenancy started after that date.